-Exercise: The Negotiation Style Questionnaire Complete the questionnaire (which will be made available via Canvas) and cal-culate your score before class.
-This is ungraded and there is nothing to submit, we just ask that you complete the questionnaire before class.
-Negotiation: Tipal Dam (Wheelan & Brett) Roles: Tipalese Government or International Dams You will assume the role of the Tipalese Government or International Dams for the negotiation.
+Reading: The Hidden Challenge of Cross-Border Negotiations Women Don't Ask Negotiation: Tipal Dam (Wheelan & Brett) Roles: Tipalese Government or International Dams You will assume the role of the Tipalese Government or International Dams for the negotiation.
 As you approach this negotiation, try and imagine how the two parties might approach this negotiation with different assumptions/backgrounds.